munificent/craftinginterpreters/book/strings.md

 ^code object-h

 Right now, it only contains the type tag.
-When we add [garbage collection][], some other bookkeeping information will live here.
+Shortly, we'll add some other bookkeeping information for memory management in there.
 The type enum is:

 [garbage collection]: garbage-collection.html